No Dining, No Wine-ing: Napa Winery Sues California Over 'Unfair' Reopening Rules

 The winemaker says California, as part of its efforts to reopen the state in a series of phases, has adopted reopening guidelines that are unfair to some wineries in the state.

-According to the lawsuit, California is currently in stage two of its reopening plan.
-Under this phase, several businesses are allowed to open their doors to the public once more including clothing stores, bookstores and even some barber shops and hair salons in certain areas.
+Currently California is in stage two of its reopening plan — a phase in which clothing stores, bookstores, and even some barber shops and hair salons in certain areas are among several businesses allowed to open their doors to the public once more.

 Included in these new reopening guidelines is an expanded scope of restaurants that can reopen, with many California restaurants now able to offer traditional dine-in experiences.

 But Caymus claims the same allowance has not been equally extended to some California wineries.
-The winemaker claims California has issued an arbitrary order that wineries and establishments like them must remain closed if they do not offer sit-down dining, that winery should remain closed.
+The winemaker claims California has issued an arbitrary order that wineries and establishments like them must remain closed if they do not offer sit-down dining.

 Caymus says the order’s language on this subject is quite clear.